Category Archives: 2019 Films

 Lest we forget the uninspiring The Nun (2018) it is not necessary to view the films in sequence and with this version, it can serve as a stand-alone film just fine.

-At this point in the series, it is getting tough to connect all the dots in previous offerings.
+At this point in the series, it’s becoming increasingly challenging to connect all the dots from previous offerings.
 The film is a fun, scary-light experience, which works well.

-Borrowing the babysitting theme from the 1978 horror masterpiece Halloween, the film is neither dull nor formulaic either, providing some visual creativity to an otherwise B movie experience.
+Borrowing the babysitting theme from the 1978 horror masterpiece Halloween, the film is neither dull nor formulaic, providing some visual creativity to an otherwise B-movie experience.

 Franchise fan favorites Patrick Wilson and Vera Farmiga return to their popular roles, but only in the beginning and end of the film, letting the younger set take center stage as they bear the brunt of angry demons.